Why Committed Stock Is Vital to Multi-Channel Merchants

 Stockouts and overselling are a huge challenge for ecommerce businesses.
 They occur when a product sells out, but your system doesn’t update its depleted inventory in real time.
 As a result, the item remains listed as in stock, and when someone tries to order it, you’ll be unable to fulfill it, and your customer’s experience will tank.

 Insufficient inventory prevents you from serving your customers properly, which can damage your brand reputation, customer loyalty, and, ultimately, your revenue.
 In fact, overselling and stockouts can cost businesses up to $1 trillion annually.
-Committed stock, meanwhile, can help counteract that.
+Committed stock, meanwhile, can help prevent overselling by ensuring your stock in the channel reflects accurate committed quantity figures.

 Grow Efficiently

-Business growth often entails additional sales channels, which fragments your supply chain.
+Business growth often entails additional sales channels, which fragment your supply chain.
 This aggravates the need for accurate supply and demand predictions, efficient inventory management, and seamless fulfillment.

 Maintaining up-to-date inventory in such a disjointed setup is difficult, especially if you have several external data sources.
-However, digitally connecting your information sources and implementing committed stock can unify your supply chain and help you keep accurate stock counts even as you scale.
+However, digitally connecting your information sources and implementing committed stock can unify your supply chain and help you keep accurate stock counts even as you scale, ensuring your committed quantity doesn’t cause overselling.

 Gather Accurate Data